andrewleverette/rust_warp_api/README.md

 Here are a couple of ideas:

 - Testing can be added to confirm that the endpoints are behaving as expected
-- Functionality can added to the `db` module to allow for saving the data store by overwriting the JSON file.
+- Functionality can be added to the `db` module to allow for saving the data store by overwriting the JSON file.
 - The simple data store could be replaced with an actual database like PostgreSQL or even MongoDB.
 - Also, when the server is stopped using an interrupt signal from the command line, an error is thrown.
 This could be refactored to perform a graceful shutdown.